PierreSenellart/provsql/doc/source/user/probabilities.rst

     picks run under a budget and escalate automatically, so a pathological circuit never hangs on the wrong method.

+    The empty default is identical to an explicit ``'exact'`` request on an ordinary Boolean circuit -- **with one deliberate exception**.
+On a circuit carrying continuous random variables (see
+    :doc:`continuous-distributions`), some comparison events cannot be resolved to a closed form and are correlation-dependent in a way the analytic pre-passes decline to marginalise (for instance conditioning on a mixture's own Bernoulli selector, or a comparison over a combination of mixtures).
+For those the empty default **falls back to the Monte Carlo sampler** (an approximate ``(ε, δ)`` estimate at the ``provsql.rv_mc_samples`` budget, which couples every shared variable and selector correctly), whereas an explicit ``'exact'`` request is a contract for an exact value and instead **raises** rather than silently returning an estimate -- name ``'monte-carlo'`` explicitly to opt in.
+    The fallback is disabled by ``provsql.rv_mc_samples = 0``, which makes the default raise as well.

 To time every method on one circuit and compare results side by side, use ProvSQL Studio's benchmark panel; see :doc:`studio`.